 Acknowledge their contributions as much as you can to help them focus on the areas that need improvement.
 Adopting a positive attitude during the interview will help them focus on the future career opportunities.

 Candidates deserve honest feedback so they can improve their skills and attitude.
-Your interview feedback can be more on the positive or the negative side but being honest will benefit both the applicant and your company.
+Your feedback can be more on the positive or the negative side but being honest will benefit both the applicant and your company.

 Giving post-interview feedback is one of the overlooked aspects when it comes to job interviews.
-However, providing candidates with interview feedback will help them concentrate on their professional growth and learn from the negative interview experiences instead of focusing on feelings of disappointment.
+However, providing candidates with feedback will help them concentrate on their professional growth and learn from the negative interview experiences instead of focusing on feelings of disappointment.

 Here are the key benefits of giving interview feedback: